 When I did big carving turns or wingovers, it built up energy in a beautiful smooth progressive manner.
 It is a real pleasure to play around with the Bonanza 2.
 Although I feel it is more tuned for efficient XC flying than freestyle, it’s certainly not dull to fly!

-It produces large and effective ears which are stable and require a strong pull to induce.
+For descent, it produces large and effective big ears which are stable and require a strong pull to induce.
 They need a deep pump to clear.

 Comparing against pilots and wings I know, the climb rate seemed at least as good as the Carrera, which was outstanding for its class.
 The Bonanza 2 has a higher trim speed.
 Until I have a season of comparisons I can’t be sure, but based on the flying I’ve had in Tenerife and the UK, I’ll stick my neck out now and say the climb rate is ‘good to excellent’.